 These trends, which are mirrored Statewide, threaten Florida's only endemic bird, the Florida Scrub-Jay, with extinction.[5,8] Recognizing the importance of scrub, Brevard County citizens initiated a local strategic planning effort to protect the remaining fragments of this globally rare ecosystem.

-Understanding that protection and preservation of biological diversity is in the public's interest, Brevard County's voters supported a bond referendum authorizing the issuance of ad valorem tax bonds for up to $55 million, or up to 20 years, to acquire, protect, and manage endangered lands and to make improvements as appropriate for provision of public access, passive recreation and environmental education.
-Approval of the referendum in 1990 established Brevard County's Environmentally Endangered Lands (EEL) Program.
+Understanding that protection and preservation of biological diversity is in the public's interest, Brevard County's voters supported a bond referendum authorizing the issuance of ad valorem tax bonds for up to $115 million for two 20-year periods to acquire, protect, and manage endangered lands and to make improvements as appropriate for provision of public access, passive recreation and environmental education.
+Approval of the first referendum in 1990 established Brevard County's Environmentally Endangered Lands (EEL) Program.

 EEL Land Acquisition Program